Chart Color Schemes

 Brunswick West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Brunswick West had a higher cultural diversity than most local areas, with 31.0% of its population born overseas and 28.6% speaking a language other than English at home.
-Christianity was the predominant religion in Brunswick West, accounting for 35.6% of people.
-However, Judaism was notably overrepresented compared to Greater Melbourne, comprising 0.3% versus 0.3%.
+Brunswick West had a higher cultural diversity compared to most local areas, with 31.0% of its population born overseas and 28.6% speaking a language other than English at home.
+Christianity was the predominant religion in Brunswick West, accounting for 35.6% of its population.
+Notably, Judaism was slightly overrepresented in Brunswick West compared to Greater Melbourne, with 0.3% versus 0.3%.

 Frequently Asked Questions - Diversity